jmparlett/JET/designdoc.md

 # Bugs
 1. Scrolling through truncated lines containing tabs positions the cursor in weird ways.
+2. A newline is added to the added of the file when it is saved regardless of weather or not there was one.

 # Future plans
 1. Implement line deletion